ibm-cloud-docs/cloud-databases/hosting-models.md

 CPU and RAM autoscaling is not supported on {{site.data.keyword.databases-for}} Isolated Compute.
 Disk autoscaling is available.
 If you provisioned an Isolated instance or switched over from a deployment with autoscaling, monitor your resources using [{{site.data.keyword.monitoringfull}} integration](/docs/databases-for-mongodb?topic=databases-for-mongodb-monitoring), which provides metrics for memory, disk space, and disk I/O utilization.
 To add resources to your instance, manually scale your deployment.
 {: note}

-### Isolated Compute sizing
+### Isolated compute sizing
 {: #hosting-models-iso-compute-sizing}

-Isolated Compute features 6 size selections:
+Isolated compute features 6 size selections:

 - 4 CPU x 16 RAM
 - 8 CPU x 32 RAM
 - 8 CPU x 64 RAM